KaiKaizxc/SC1015-Mini-Project/README.md

       <p>
       -Neural Networks
       </p>
    Our group shall proceed to analyze each of the 4 models we have chosen to see their effectiveness in predicting the price of Bitcoin.
-In general, we will be looking at 4 metrics(if they are obtainable) for each of the models.
+In general, we will be looking at 4 metrics(where applicable) for each of the models.
 These are namely: Mean Absolute Error(MAE), Mean Squared Error(MSE), Root Mean Square Error(RMSE), as well as the Explained Variance(R^2).
 However, there are notable differences in characteristics between the 4 models, which our group will address.
 These differences might explain certain behavior or predictions by the models.
     <h3> Machine Learning: Multi-Variate Linear Regression </h3>
     <p> Linear Regression is a method of "finding the best fit linear line between the independent and dependent variable:.
 It "fits the model with coefficients to minimze the residual sum of squares" between the set of variables.
 Linear Regression models are extremely common in various Machine Learning applications as they are easy to implement and interpret.
 As such, our group chose this model to allow us to obtain a baseline of what to expect from our other model choices. </p>
     <p> Bitcoin mining has many parameters associated with it.
 Our group believes that a myriad of factors regarding mining can affect the price of Bitcoin.
 As such, we decided to attempt multi-variate Linear Regression in hopes of obtaining a more accurate prediction model for the pricing of Bitcoin. </p>